 Max Tempkin and his 7 friends were like any other college students, young, optimistic, and broke.
 None of them were designers or worked at a board game company.
 They were just a group of friends that all went to the same high school in Chicago and scattered after graduation to different colleges.
 Like all friends, they intended to stay in touch but struggled with the distance.

-How Cards Against Humanity grows through word of mouth with product
+How Cards Against Humanity gets word of mouth with Product

 They employed such tactics as: